Lakshadweep in India

 distance of around 7 Km and it is around 55 Km from Kavaratti.

 One can book a glass bottom island to see the beautiful coral reef and beautiful underground marine life.
-One can enjoy many under world water activities like scuba diving, snorkelling, swimming, Kayaking, water skiing and fishing.
-Cost is also not very high and is affordable to enjoy these activities.
+One can enjoy many underworld water activities like scuba diving, snorkelling, swimming, Kayaking, water skiing and fishing.
+Cost is also not very high and it is affordable to enjoy these activities.

-is similar like other islands in Lakshadweep.
-March to May is very hot and is
+is similar to other islands in Lakshadweep.
+March to May is very hot and summer months.

 is the largest atoll (ring shaped coral reef including a coral rim that